leehambley/capistrano-handbook/index.markdown

 #### Variables

-Capistrano has its own variable mechanism built in, you will not in the default `deploy.rb` that `capify` generates most of the variable assignment is done in the following manner:
+Capistrano has its own variable mechanism built in, you will note in the default `deploy.rb` that `capify` generates most of the variable assignment is done in the following manner:

     set :foo, 'bar'